General Motors: Sales of assets

 The General Motors EV1, an electric car, was introduced in California in 1996.

 In May 2004, GM delivered the first full-sized pickup truck hybrid vehicles, the 1/2-ton Chevrolet Silverado/GMC Sierra trucks.
 These mild hybrids did not use electrical energy for propulsion, like GM's later designs.
 Later, the company debuted another hybrid technology, co-developed with DaimlerChrysler and BMW, in diesel-electric hybrid powertrain manufactured by Allison Transmission for transit buses.
 Continuing to target the diesel-hybrid market, the Opel Astra diesel engine hybrid concept vehicle was rolled out in January 2005.
 Later that year, GM sold its Electro-Motive Diesel locomotive division to private equity firms Berkshire Partners and Greenbriar Equity Group.

 GM paid $2 billion to sever its ties with Fiat in 2005, severing ties with the company due to an increasingly contentious dispute.

 GM began adding its "Mark of Excellence" emblem on all new vehicles produced and sold in North America in mid-2005.
 However, after the reorganization in 2009, the company no longer added the logo, saying that emphasis on its four core divisions would downplay the GM logo.

 In 2005, Edward T. Welburn was promoted to the newly created position of vice president, GM Global Design, making him the first African American to lead a global automotive design organization and the highest-ranking African American in the US motor industry at that time.
 On July 1, 2016, he retired from General Motors after 44 years.
 He was replaced by Michael Simcoe.

 In 2006, GM introduced a bright yellow fuel cap on its vehicles to remind drivers that cars can operate using E85 ethanol fuel.
 They also introduced another hybrid vehicle that year, the Saturn Vue Green Line.

 In 2008, General Motors committed to engineering half of its manufacturing plants to be landfill-free by recycling or reusing waste in the manufacturing process.
-Continuing their environmental-conscious development, GM started to offer the 2-mode hybrid system in the Chevrolet Tahoe, GMC Yukon, Cadillac Escalade, and pickup trucks.
+Continuing its environmental-conscious development, GM started to offer the 2-mode hybrid system in the Chevrolet Tahoe, GMC Yukon, Cadillac Escalade, and pickup trucks.

 In late 2008, the world's largest rooftop solar power installation was installed at GM's manufacturing plant in Zaragoza.
 The Zaragoza solar installation has about 2000000 sqft of roof at the plant and contains about 85,000 solar panels.
 The installation was created, owned, and operated by Veolia Environment and Clairvoyant Energy, which leases the rooftop area from GM.